jonagithub/Content-Based-Spam-Email-Detection/README.md

 Output of detecting ham and spam are shown through captured screenshots as GUI-Output1.png, GUI-Output2.png, GUI-Output3.png.

 Note: Email-Spam.ipynb which is present outside the folder Spam Email Detection is the updated code where we have connected GUI and the Folder Spam Email Detection also consists of Email-Spam.ipynb which is the previous code in which we have not connected GUI

+Update: 31st August, 2020
+Here we have cleaned our code in Final_MNB/MNB and implemented evaluation measures in spam filter